giuseppefilippone/pyowl2/README.md

 # PyOWL2
 A python implementation of the OWL 2 standard.
-See https://www.w3.org/TR/owl2-syntax/ and https://www.w3.org/TR/owl2-mapping-to-rdf/
+See [OWL 2 Syntax](https://www.w3.org/TR/owl2-syntax/) and [OWL 2 Mapping to RDF](https://www.w3.org/TR/owl2-mapping-to-rdf/).

 ---